Sponsor MessageBecome a KQED sponsor

 Chris Pyper (left), a physician assistant from Kaiser San Leandro, marches while on strike outside Kaiser Permanente Oakland Medical Center, in Oakland, on Feb.
 19, 2026.
 The large, open-ended strike had led to frustrations by some patients over delayed care as well as difficulties for workers who went weeks without a paycheck.
 (Tâm Vũ/KQED)

-A four-week strike by thousands of Kaiser Permanente health care workers in California and Hawaii is set to end Tuesday morning, even though no contract deal has been reached, according to the union.
+A four-week strike by thousands of Kaiser Permanente health care workers in California and Hawaii ended Tuesday morning, even though no full contract deal has been reached.

-The walkout initially involved up to 31,000 nurses, physician assistants, physical therapists and others.
-Following significant movement at the bargaining table over the weekend, according to the union, no picket lines are being held on Monday as return-to-work agreements are finalized.
+The walkout initially involved up to 31,000 nurses, physician assistants, physical therapists, optometrists and others.
+Following significant movement at the bargaining table over the weekend, according to the union, no picket lines were held Monday as return-to-work agreements were finalized.

 Sponsored

-The company tried to minimize disruptions to patients by hiring contingency staff, rescheduling non-urgent surgeries and modifying other appointments at affected locations.
+The company reassigned non-picketing staffers, rescheduled non-urgent surgeries and modified other appointments at affected locations.
 But some patients were frustrated by delays in their operations, especially in Southern California, where most striking union members are located.

 At the picket lines, several workers told KQED they were financially and emotionally stressed by forgoing their paychecks for weeks, as the union did not offer assistance via a strike fund.